sangtenuk/ugreen-nas-automatic-media-loader/INSTALLATION.md

 - Root access for installation

 ## IMPORTANT
+- place all the file ni nas storage (eg: volume1/docker/)
 - create a <b>temporary</b> folder in <b>UGreen NAS Shared Folder</b>, and it will save under /volume1/temporary/[date-folders]
 or customize config.json files.
 ```bash